rhowlader5750/CPE-322/README.md

-# CPE 322:Engineering Desgin IV
+# CPE 322:Engineering Desgin VI

 ## Generally going to be used for classwork